mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 ## Alternative text

-The next attribute we'll look at is `alt`.
+The next attribute we'll look at is `alt` - *alternative text*.
 Its value is supposed to be a textual description of the image, for use in situations where the image cannot be seen/displayed or takes a long time to render because of a slow internet connection.
-For example, our above code could be modified like so:
+For example, our dinosaur image code could be modified like so:

 ```
 <img src="images/dinosaur.jpg"